gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 In case of many cloud providers this helps to utilize the cost of already used instances.

-Below, you can see a real life example of the runners autoscale feature, tested on GitLab.com for the [GitLab Community Edition](https://gitlab.com/gitlab-org/gitlab-foss) project:
+Below, you can see a real life example of the GitLab Runner autoscale feature, tested on GitLab.com for the [GitLab Community Edition](https://gitlab.com/gitlab-org/gitlab-foss) project:

 ![Real life example of autoscaling](img/autoscale-example.png)